Danishahmedkhan11/Hangman/README.md

 open vscode or any editor you like open folder where you downloaded
-Then go to run and execute.
+Then go to run and execute in main.py.

 I hope you enjoy this.